 In an era when, after independence in 1975, even the barber shops were nationalised and the fascination with Marxism-Leninism peaked, it was a shrewd move to leave Cahora Bassa’s ownership in the hands of the Portuguese, ensuring that no scorched earth practices were practised and that the former colonial power had a considerable stake in its former colony’s success.
 Today HCB (Hidroeléctrica de Cahora Bassa) contributes $25-million monthly in foreign earnings and considerable taxes and concession fees, ensuring that it remains prudently and profitably managed.
 In 2017 HCB recorded a profit of R1.8-billion from revenues of R3.2-billion.
 This demands operating “with the head and not with the heart”, says the HCB chairman, Dr Pedro Couto.

 This business model requires the acceptance that electricity is not a free service, but a tradable commodity.
 This is not an easy message in a country where more than half of its 30 million citizens remain mired in poverty, and where the electricity penetration is under 30%.

 The James Bond setting was perfectly illuminated by the backdrop of solid rock framed by enormous concrete beams, above them 50-tonne yellow painted cranes.
 But there were no explosions or crashing beams, just the steady hum of the four turbines.
 And somewhere in South Africa a light-switch, oven, computer or fridge was flicked on with Mozambican power.

 Regional integration is a synonym for talk shops, protocols, blah-blah and pooh-bahs.
 The message from Cahora Bassa is: it can deliver at the intersection of politics, economics and engineering.

-The article was first published in The Daily Maverick, you can find it here.
+The article was first published on The Daily Maverick.